editid0/sub-tracker/README.md

 - Pausable subscriptions
 - Final dates for subscriptions
 - View total cost of subscriptions this week
+- Choose your own currency in settings (£/$/€)
+- Theme selector in settings (Light/Dark/System)
 - Completely free

 # Testing